rcoh/rcoh-dot-me-v2/content/posts/cache-oblivious-datastructures.md

 ## Cache-Oblivious Data structures IRL

 A static search tree isn't really a general purpose data structure, but the ideas about recursively grouping data in memory are widely applicable.
 Beyond static BSTs, there are cache-oblivious sorting algorithms, hash tables, B-Trees, priority queues, and more.
 I won't go into detail here, but you can read about them in [Demaine's survey paper](http://erikdemaine.org/papers/BRICS2002/paper.pdf).
 Cache-oblivious B-Trees are especially effective in practice.
 They are typically referred to as [Fractal Tree Indexes](https://en.wikipedia.org/wiki/Fractal_tree_index).
 Given the fractal nature of cache oblivious BSTs, the name shouldn't be a surprise.
 Tokutek, acquired by Percona in 2015, created cache-oblivious storage engines for several major databases with significantly improved performance.
 Personally, I find theory working out in practice especially satisfying.

+Thanks to Leah Alpert for reading drafts of this post, suggesting structural refactorings, and suggesting adding that I include the `leveled` tree layout.

 ***